 Category Definition Very High Designed view to or from a heritage / protected asset.
-Key protected viewpoint e.g. interpretive signs.
-References in literature and art/or guidebooks and tourist maps.
-Protected view recognised in planning policy designation [LEP, DCP, DPE].
-Views from the main living space of residential properties, state public rights of way e.g. bush trails and state designated landscape feature with public access.
-Visitors to heritage assets of state importance.
-High View of clear value but may not be formally recognised e.g. framed view of high scenic value from an individual private dwelling or garden.
-It may also be inferred that the view is likely to have value e.g. to local residents.
-Views from the secondary living space of residential properties and recreational receptors where there is some appreciation of the landscape e.g. golf and fishing.
-Local public rights of way and access land.
-Road and rail routes promoted in tourist guides for their scenic value.
-Medium View is not promoted or recorded in any published sources and may be typical of the views experienced from a given receptor.
-People engaged in outdoor sport where an appreciation of the landscape has little or no importance e.g. football and soccer.
-Road users on main routes (Motorway/Freeway/Highway) and passengers on trains.
-Low View of clearly lesser value than similar views experienced from nearby visual receptors that may be more accessible.
-Road users on minor roads.
-People at their place of work or views from commercial buildings where views of the surrounding landscape may have some importance.
-Very Low View affected by many landscape detractors and unlikely to be valued.
-People at their place of work or other locations where the views of the wider landscape have little or no importance.
+Ke ature and art/or guidebooks and tourist maps.
+Protected Views from the main living space of residential properties landscape feature with public access.
+Visitors to heritage High View of clear value but may not be formally recognised e. dwelling or garden.
+It may also be inferred that the view is Views from the secondary living space of residential prop ation of the landscape e.g. golf and fishing.
+Local public ri- tourist guides for their scenic value.
+Medium View is not promoted or recorded in any published source receptor.
+People engaged in outdoor sport where an appre and soccer.
+Road users on main routes (Motorway/Freewa Low View of clearly lesser value than similar views experience Road users on minor roads.
+People at their place of work surrounding landscape may have some importance.
+Very Low View affected by many landscape detractors and unlikely where the views of the wider landscape have little or no ir